trampgeek/moodle-qtype_coderunner/Readme.md

 and modify all the
 derived questions, too.

-In such cases a better approach may be to use template parameters.

-If the *+Show more* link on the CodeRunner question type panel in the question authoring form is clicked, some extra controls appear.
-One of these is *Template parameters*.
-This can be set to a JSON-encoded record containing definitions of variables that can be used by the template engine to perform local per-question customisation of the template.
+In such cases a better approach may be to use template parameters, which can be defined by the question author in the "Template params" field of the question editing form.
+This field must be set to a JSON-encoded record containing definitions of variables that can be used by the template engine to perform local per-question customisation of the template.
 The template parameters are passed to the template engine as the object `QUESTION.parameters`.

-A more complete version of the Python3_pylint question type, which allows customisation of the pylint options via template parameters and also allows for an optional insertion of a module docstring for "write a function" questions is then:
+A more advanced version of the Python3_pylint question type, which allows customisation of the pylint options via template parameters and also allows for an optional insertion of a module docstring for "write a function" questions is then: